KenrickOliver/project1-tributepage/Readme.md

 ## Version
 ## &nbsp;&nbsp;Version 1

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Version 1 just satisfies all the basic user stories to pass the required tests
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Version 1 just satisfies all the basic user stories to pass the required tests.

+## &nbsp;&nbsp;Version 2
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Version 2 fixes the way the HTML page is structured to be more inline with proper, semnatic HTML5.

 ## Built With
 * HTML5